The Sweet Occasion

 Recipe Variations

 • Switch up the frosting.
 Rich, fudge frosting is decadent and delicious, but sometimes you might want to switch it up.
-Vanilla buttercream and strawberry cream cheese frosting pair well with this moist chocolate cake.
+Vanilla buttercream, coffee frosting and strawberry cream cheese frosting pair well with this moist chocolate cake.

 • Serve à la mode.
 Celebrations call for an extra special treat, and we love serving this fudgy chocolate cake with vanilla or funfetti ice cream.